DETROIT DIESEL SERIES 60 TOP LINER COOLING

 The secondary cooling chamber further includes eight discreet segments extending between the four inlet ports and the four outlet ports such that fluid coolant is circulated from each of the four inlet ports in opposite directions through adjacent segments of the secondary cooling chamber toward a pair of the four outlets.

 Need help finding quality parts for your Detroit Diesel Engine?
 Our ASE Certified Technicians can help!

 TLC Liner Installation Instructions:

 The arrows on top of the liner are to be lined up with the 2 coolant holes in the block.
 See image below:

 Install the Series 60 Liner as follows:

 Block counter bore depth must be .3514 - .3533 inches and must not vary .0015 inches in depth around the circumference.
 No two adjacent block counter bores may range in depth more than .001 inches when gauged along the longitudinal block centerline.

-Use proper installation tool to install liner.
+Use a proper installation tool to install the liner.
 Lubricate the seal rings and crevice seal with clean petroleum jelly to help ease installation.
 Do not exert excessive force on the liner while pushing down.